Mechanical Engineering (MECH)

 Prerequisite: Permission of the department.

-MECH 4322 Contemporary Topics in Mechanical Engineering II 4 cr
+MECH 4322 Contemporary Topics in Mechanical Engineering 2 4 cr

 (Lab required) This course will cover contemporary topics in Mechanical Engineering.
-The specific topics and a detailed outline will be available at the time of registration prior to the start of the registration period for the session in which the course will be offered.
-May not be held for credit with MECH 4320.
+The specific topics and a detailed outline will be available prior to the start of the registration period for the term in which the course will be offered.

 PR/CR: A minimum grade of C is required unless otherwise indicated.